 We have been working toward a low input system for several years in the hope of reducing our work load, costs and carbon footprint.
 This has largely been successful on all fronts and we hope to continue to improve our business – though our dream of a 4 day week may be a wee bit unrealistic!

-The sheep flock has its base in North Country Cheviots, with Aberfield rams used more recently to produce a nice cross ewe for breeding.
+The sheep flock has its base in North Country Cheviots, with Aberfield rams used more recently to produce a maternal cross ewe for breeding.
 NZ Suffolk rams are used on the rest of the commercial flock to produce prime and store lambs.

 The cattle are mostly cross bred cows, with native bulls used to produce breeding heifers and Charolais bulls for all other cows.
 The calves are housed in winter and fed a combination of draff (left over mash from Clynelish Distillery) and beetpulp (bi-product of sugar production).